Skip to main content

 The Problem: Why Security is a Challenge in DevOps?

-Security in DevOps basically refers to safeguarding DevOps environment through the implementation of relevant strategies, policies, processes, tools and resources.
+Security in DevOps refers to safeguarding the DevOps environment by implementing relevant strategies, policies, processes, tools, and resources.

 1) Where is the Problem?

-A DevOps model typically includes cross-team collaboration and brings in different functions, specifications and models around coding, testing, integration, deployment and infrastructure management, and more.
+A DevOps model typically includes cross-team collaboration and incorporates different functions, specifications, and models for coding, testing, integration, deployment, infrastructure management, and more.

-Moreover, there will be continuous automation and monitoring across the process chain.
+Moreover, continuous automation and monitoring will be performed across the process chain.

 There is enough scope to say this fast-paced environment can often create gaps between DevOps and Security teams.

-DevOps teams’ short timeframes may often outpace the speed of security teams who will need to check configurations, perform code analysis and vulnerability assessment, among other tasks.
+DevOps teams’ short timeframes may often outpace the speed of security teams, which will need to check configurations, perform code analysis, and assess vulnerabilities, among other tasks.

-These inconsistencies, due to improper security check, may result in insecure code, misconfigurations, hardcoded issues and more that can slow down the DevOps cycle as a whole.
+These inconsistencies, caused by improper security checks, may result in insecure code, misconfigurations, hardcoded issues, and other issues that can slow down the DevOps cycle as a whole.

 2) Cultural resistance

-To address security concerns in DevOps, cultural resistance is often seen as a primary obstacle supported by an argument that ‘special security check will derail the development process’.
-But the fact is addressing security in the early phases takes lesser time than doing so at the last.
+Cultural resistance is often seen as a primary obstacle to addressing security concerns in DevOps, supported by the argument that a special security check will derail the development process.
+But the fact is that addressing security in the early phases takes less time than doing so at the last.

 3) Cloud and Open Source environments

-DevOps teams usually rely on cloud deployments and access open-source resources to deal with security and server instances.
-Such a fast-paced environment may often lead to compromise of critical information, configuration errors, compliance issues and security breaches.
+DevOps teams usually rely on cloud deployments and access open-source resources to manage security and server instances.
+This fast-paced environment may often compromise critical information, cause configuration errors, cause compliance issues, and cause security breaches.

 4) Container and other tools

 Containerization and container tools have a special role in boosting productivity in a DevOps environment.
-But they can often be the reason for security concerns in your DevOps process.
+However, they can often cause security concerns in the process.

-Container apps enjoy the flexibility of running on any computing platform or cloud without dependencies, which is the portability advantage.
-But this can also be a security challenge in the absence of proper controls, as containers share OS among themselves and less-often scanned for vulnerabilities.
+Container apps enjoy the flexibility of running on any computing platform or cloud without dependencies, which is their portability advantage.
+However, this can also be a security challenge in the absence of proper controls, as containers share OS among themselves and are less often scanned for vulnerabilities.

 A global survey found more than 90% of organizations citing containers as ‘security threat’.
 Container Security is key to ‘DevOps Security’!